 In fact, most of the government funds were used to create the assets that allowed the banks to write down about $1 trillion in losses.
-Also, there were The other problem is that there were no "new companies," i.e. other banks that had the funds to purchase these banks.
-Even Citigroup required a bailout to keep going, though it was one of the banks that the government had hoped would bail out the other banks.
+The other problem is that there were no "new companies," i.e. other banks that had the funds to purchase these banks.
+Even Citigroup required a bailout to keep going.
+It was one of the banks that the government had hoped would bail out the other banks.

 If we had let the major banks go bankrupt, we would have ended up with no financial system.
 Then we truly could have had another great depression on our hands.

 Why Didn't Obama Do More to End the Recession?